seqeralabs/staticreg/docs/WEBHOOK_INTEGRATION.md

 3. Network connectivity between the registry and staticreg
 4. Staticreg running and accessible to the registry

 **Note:** Staticreg can run without a database for basic registry browsing.
-Webhook events will be accepted but not persisted if `DATABASE_URL` is not configured.
+Webhook events will be accepted but not persisted if `STATICREG_DB_URL` is not configured.

 ## Setup Steps